nationalarchives/design-system/src/get-started/tna-frontend/index.md

 | `64px` | `4rem`      |

 An example of a variable that can be modified is `$body-font-size-px` which we set to `19px` by default.
 This font size might not be right for all services so we have allowed it to be modified.

+See [customising CSS variables](#customising-css-variables) on how to change these variables.

 ### Tools